 * Recommends consumers limit weekly intake of such products

-* Food industry groups argue against singling out one source
+* Food industry groups argue against singling out one source of arsenic

 By Lisa Baertlein